qtumproject/qtum-electrumx-server/docs/PROTOCOL.rst

   The hash of the genesis block.
 This is used to detect if a peer is connected to one serving a different network.

+* **hash_function**

+  The hash function the server uses for script hashing.
+The client must use this function to hash pay-to-scripts to produce script hashes to send to the server.
+The default is "sha256".  "sha256" is currently the only acceptable value.

 * **server_version**

   A string that identifies the server software.
 Should be the same as